MV Piano Land: 1995–2019: Oriana

 When she entered service Oriana was one of the largest cruise ships in the world, and the largest ship built in Germany since 1914.
-Since then tonnages have increased as economies of scale make larger ships more profitable to operate.
-Nowadays most new cruise ships have a tonnage of around 100,000 GT.
-Annually undertaking world cruises with fleetmate Aurora, she normally operated cruises within the Mediterranean, the Canaries, Madeira and the Baltic seas.
+Since then, tonnage has increased as economies of scale make larger ships more profitable to operate.
+Nowadays, most new cruise ships have a tonnage of around 100,000 GT.
+Annually undertaking world cruises with fleetmate Aurora, she normally operated in the Mediterranean, the Canaries, Madeira, and the Baltic Sea.